Media Relations Policy

 Newsgathering in the Library

-Members of the media who wish to conduct newsgathering in the library in any manner disruptive to, or interfering with, the operation of the library or its use by other customers or be inconsistent with its mission, must make themselves known to either the Director, or Public Relations Manager, or to the staff member in charge of the building in the Director’s absence.
+Members of the media who wish to conduct newsgathering in the library in any manner disruptive to, or interfering with, the operation of the library or its use by other customers or be inconsistent with its mission, must make themselves known to either the Director, or Communications and Marketing Manager, or to the staff member in charge of the building in the Director’s absence.
 Examples of behavior that can be disruptive, or interfere with, the operation of the library or its use by other customers or be inconsistent with the library’s mission, include (but are not limited to) interviewing at other than normal conversational voice level, photographing, video recording, or audio recording customers or staff.
 (See Photography or recording by members of the public or media below.)
 Staff members witnessing members of the media engaged in such activity must inform them of the policy and ask that they request and gain permission from the Director before further conducting newsgathering in the library.
 This policy does not apply to a member of the media in his or her capacity as a customer using the library’s resources.

 Photography And Video or Audio Recording In The Library